‘Covering New Ground’

 Delivery points for oilseeds in the PNW

-Oilseed harvest is around the corner in the PNW, and we have compiled a list of locations that are accepting oilseed deliveries.
+Oilseed harvest is in full swing in some areas of the PNW, and we have compiled a list of locations that are accepting oilseed deliveries.
 The list is available here.
 Please send additions or updates to Karen Sowers.

 “Golden Opportunities” 2013 WSU Oilseed Production and Marketing Conference